Birds in Taiwan

 Immature black-crowned night-heron, feeding in a sewage canal, Taichung.
 (Photo copyright © by Kaj Halberg)

 The small Malayan night-heron (Gorsachius melanolophus) mainly breeds in Southeast Asia and the Philippines, with northern outposts in north-eastern India and Taiwan.
 The majority are resident, but Indian birds, as well as some northern birds of Southeast Asia, spend the winter in Malaysia and Indonesia.
 The main habitats of this species are forests and marshy areas, but in Taiwan, where it is quite common, it is often found in city parks, where it can become remarkably confiding.
-These four pictures are from the city of Taichung.

-A pair of Malayan night-herons on a lawn in a park.
+A pair of Malayan night-herons on a lawn in a park in Taichung.
 The bird to the left is probably a male in breeding plumage, showing deep blue lores and a long crest, whereas the other bird presumably is a female, which is not yet sexually mature, or has retained the immature plumage – a character known from females of this species (see Chuan-Chiung Chang: Malayan Night Heron Gorsachius melanolophus breeding in immature plumage, Forktail 16 (2000), pp. 167-168).
 (Photo copyright © by Kaj Halberg)

 Formerly, cattle egrets were regarded as a single species, Bubulcus ibis, but today some authorities split them into two species, the western (B. ibis) and the eastern (B. coromandus).
 The western cattle egret was originally native to southern Spain and Portugal, the northern half of Africa, and western Asia.
 In the late 1800s, it began expanding its range into southern Africa, and in 1877 it was observed in northern South America, having apparently flown across the Atlantic Ocean.
 By the 1930s, it had become established as a breeding bird in this area, rapidly spreading to North America, where it is now found as far north as southern Canada.
 The eastern cattle egret is distributed from Pakistan east to Japan, and thence south to Australia.